giorgioskij/Quecto-JL/README.md

 - More square brackets in evalCamera

+- Zeros from Vector to MVector in IntersectShapeBvh WITH UINT 32: 4.5 --> 2.8

 ## Benchmarking
 In a starting state, with no computation in the shader, representing the image with SVectors as colors is slower.